mrc-sprinklr/CallerPackageLibrary/README.md

 ###  terminate()

-This method is called to end call.
+This method is called to terminate the call.
 ```
 // Request to terminate call
 callerPackage.terminate();